git-lfs/git-lfs/docs/api/locking.md

 as long as it's returned as a string.
 * `path` - String path name of the locked file.
 This should be relative to the root of the repository working directory.
-* `locked_at` - The string ISO 8601 formatted timestamp the lock was created.
+* `locked_at` - The timestamp the lock was created, as an ISO 8601 formatted string.
 * `owner` - The name of the user that created the Lock.
 This should be set from the user credentials posted when creating the lock.